mathieuprog/fluent-graphql/README.md

 }
 ```

-You may also specify the delay for a specific document (which overrides the global configured delay if any for this document):
+You may also specify the delay for a specific document (which overrides any global configured delay for this document):

 ```javascript
 document.simulateNetworkDelay(1000, 3000);